 Many pages all over the internet in scrapbook galleries and Facebook Scrapbook communities have the same flaw.
 Don’t worry.
 I did this myself.
 The flaw is floating images and graphics.
 They’re just out there in visual space with nothing connecting the visual elements to the page they appear on.

-What’s the biggest mistake on this layout?
+What’s the biggest mistake with this layout?